Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction

+It can be seen that the estimated number of signal events is rather limited.
+It would be quite challenging for BESIII to detect these signals experimentally, particularly for sub-threshold events.
+Nevertheless, these results indicate the potential of BESIII in elucidating this fundamental physics of nucleon structure.
+Taking into account additional possible processes as photon sources would lead to an increase in the estimated event count.

 The STCF will reach a peak luminosity of $1\times 10^{35} \, \rm{cm}^{-2}\rm{s}^{-1}$, which is 100 times of the present BEPCII.
-Simply rescaling the numbers discussed above, one would promptly realize that such a machine offers tremendous opportunities for physics discussed in this Letter.
-With sufficient data, we can even differentiate between the cross sections of photon interacting with nucleons in ${}^9\textrm{Be}$ and ${}^{12}\textrm{C}$.
-Allowing us to directly verify the dependence of gluon SRC on the nucleus $A$ at an electron-positron collider.
+Simply rescaling the numbers presented in Eq.\,(\ref{eventnumbers2}), we expect to obtain approximately one hundred sub-threshold events and several hundred near-threshold events.
+This makes the STCF a suitable machine for investigating the physics discussed in this work.

 \textit{Summary.}---Significant progress has been achieved in the study of nucleon-nucleon interactions over the past three decades, particularly in the understanding of SRCs that occur when nucleons are closely overlapped.
 Numerous compelling results have emerged from experiments conducted at SLAC, BNL, and JLab.
-In this context, we identify and explore a promising avenue to advance the frontiers of QCD.
-Our proposal involves leveraging electron-positron experiments such as BESIII and STCF to investigate the gluonic probing of SRCs through sub-threshold $\phi$-meson photoproduction.
-The decays of $J/\psi$ and $\psi(2s)$, along with radiative Bhabha events, can serve as abundant sources of photons for this innovative study in nuclear and particle physics.
+In this context, we have identified a promising avenue to advance the frontiers of QCD.
+We find that the conventional fixed-target experiments are well-suited for detecting the sub-threshold $\phi$-meson photoproduction.
+Moreover, our proposal involves leveraging future electron-positron experiments such as STCF to investigate nucleon structure through sub- and near-threshold $\phi$-meson photoproduction.
+The decays of $J/\psi$ and $\psi(3686)$, along with radiative Bhabha and $e^+ e^- \to \pi^+ \pi^- \gamma_{\text{ISR}}$ events, can serve as abundant sources of photons for this innovative study in nuclear and particle physics.

-The electron-positron experiments such as BESIII and STC present a unique opportunity to observe the sub-threshold $\phi$-meson photoproduction event for the first time, offering a direct signature of SRCs through a gluon-dominated process.
-It is noteworthy that the CLAS detector at Jefferson Lab is also well-suited for detecting this phenomenon.
-Furthermore, the near-threshold production exhibits a significantly higher cross-section than sub-threshold production, making our proposal readily adaptable for its investigation.
-This line of research holds substantial significance in enhancing our comprehension of various aspects of nonperturbative QCD.

-\textit{Acknowledgements.}---We thank Prof. Wen-Biao Yan for the discussions on the measurements at BESIII.
-This work is supported in part by National Natural Science Foundation of China under Grant No. 12125503, 12335003, 12105247, 12305106, 12475098 and 12205255.
+\textit{Acknowledgements.}---We thank Profs.
+Guang-Shun Huang, Shuang-Shi Fang, and Wen-Biao Yan for the inspiring discussions and suggestions on the measurements at BESIII.
+This work is supported in part by National Natural Science Foundation of China under Grant No. 12125503, 12335003, 12305106, 12475098, 12205255, and 12105247.